Darkmono112/Hacksmith2023/Docs/SprintReviews/Sprint2.md

     - checkout
     - order
     - flyer
-- set up the user roles (decided on using groups)
+- Set up the user roles (decided on using groups)
-- set up the models
+- Set up the models
-- set up the login flow forms for a user
+- Set up the login flow forms for a user

 ## Demo
  - Present screens amidst the team and approved final designs